June 8th, 2020

 Holidays at the beach during summer months in Europe and Latvia or Portimao is not only a popular way of spending time at the beach, but there are very different physical activity opportunities, which are exciting and relevant to each other’s interests and skills.
 Moreover, doing sports or physical activity in the sand reduces the risk of self-induced injuries.

-A policy document to support a physically active way of life in Europe
+support a physically active way of life in Europe

 Obesity levels have doubled in recent decades and it is one of the most common health problems.
 The International Sports and Culture Association (ISCA) and the Centre for Economic and Business Studies (CEBR) conclude that losses related to lack of physical activity and movement in Europe approximately amount to €80 billion per year.